section-engineering-education/engineering-education/content/articles/build-a-web-scraper-using-cheerio/index.md

 ![cryptodata](/engineering-education/build-a-web-scraper-using-cheerio/cryptodata.png)

 ### Conclusion
 In the just concluded project, you have learned how to scrape data from a Cryptocurrency website.
-Also, you have become familiar with parsing Html elements with Cheerio as well as manipulation.
+Also, you have become familiar with parsing HTML elements with Cheerio as well as manipulation.
 With this knowledge you can scrape through any website of your choice, but note that it is essential to first check for legal policies before scraping a site.
 Have fun scraping!

 ### References
 - [Getting started with web scraping using python](https://www.section.io/engineering-education/getting-started-with-web-scraping-using-python/)
 - [Cheerio package documentation](https://www.npmjs.com/package/cheerio)

+---
+Peer Review Contributions by: [Jethro Magaji](/engineering-education/authors/jethro-magaji/)